 Do you know, nowadays even some production parts are manufactured using 3D printing technology which is a Rapid Prototyping technique.
-Rapid Prototyping already replaced much traditional manufacturing process and going to evolve more in the near future.
+Rapid Prototyping already replaced many traditional manufacturing processes and going to evolve more in the near future.
 Let’s explore more about Rapid Prototyping, the definition of Rapid Prototyping, methods, and advantages.